Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \item What is the most natural formulation of a higher genus quantum surface, where the conformal modulus is allowed to be random?
 What is the right conjectural scaling limit of a random quadrangulation of a torus (or higher genus surface) with $n$ faces, as $n \to \infty$?
 How about a surface with $n$ holes (weighting by the combined length of the hole boundaries in a critical way)?
 One way to construct a quantum surface with holes is to put an independent conformal loop ensemble on top of a quantum surface and then cut out the regions surrounded by some of the loops.
 (Here one would have to give a rule for specifying which loops to cut out --- for example, one might try to cut out the $k$ loops with the longest quantum boundary lengths.)
-It it possible to weld together surfaces constructed this way and produce higher genus surfaces that answer the questions above?
+Is it possible to weld together surfaces constructed this way and produce higher genus surfaces that answer the questions above? {\it Update: See \cite{drv2015torus} for some recent work on LQG tori by David, Rhodes and Vargas, which cites many earlier works from the physics literature on higher genus LQG constructions.
+It remains an open problem to implement the ideas mentioned above (i.e., to construct canonical higher-genus LQG random surfaces via weldings) and to show that these approaches are equivalent to those discussed in \cite{drv2015torus}.}

 \item One way to combine Liouville quantum gravity and AC geometry is to let $h$ be a complex valued free field.
 The real part of $h$ encodes Liouville quantum gravity and the imaginary part an AC geometry, which could be coupled with a conformal loop ensemble on the quantum surface \cite{MR2494457}.
 In this context, what new meaning, if any, comes out of the extra symmetries of the complex Gaussian free field (e.g., its invariance w.r.t.\ replacing $h$ with a modulus-one complex constant times $h$)?